Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: Introduction

-After the discovery of rings around Uranus and Neptune, diffraction caused by narrow semi-transparent rings (or small opaque objects) was formalized by \cite{Roques1987}.
+After the discovery of rings around Uranus and Neptune, diffraction caused by narrow semitransparent rings (or small opaque objects) was formalized by \cite{Roques1987}.
 Concerning occultations by bodies with an atmosphere, considerations of some effects due to both diffraction and stellar diameter dates back to at least \cite{Fabry1929}. \cite{French1976} studied the Fresnel diffraction at the edge of a shadow produced by bodies with tenuous isothermal atmospheres.
-The role of diffraction in stellar scintillation, due to local atmospheric inhomogeneities, was analyzed by \cite{Cooray2003}, and applied to the sharp variations of signal (spikes) associated with ray-crossing. \cite{Young2012} proposed an algorithm to generate global occultation light curves by objects with arbitrary atmospheres, accounting for both diffraction and refraction.
+The role of diffraction in stellar scintillation, due to local atmospheric inhomogeneities of the occulter, was analyzed by \cite{Cooray2003}, and applied to the sharp variations in signal (spikes) associated with ray-crossing. \cite{Young2012} proposed an algorithm to generate global occultation light curves by objects with arbitrary atmospheres that accounts for both diffraction and refraction.

-In a brief note published in Nature, \cite{Hubbard1977} considered the effect of diffraction on the central flash, assuming a point-like monochromatic stellar source and a spherical, transparent\footnote{Hereinafter, the adjective ``transparent'' refers not only to an atmosphere without absorption, but also without scattering.} and isothermal atmosphere with scale height $H$.
+In a brief note published in Nature, \cite{Hubbard1977} considered the effect of diffraction on the central flash, and assumed a point-like monochromatic stellar source and a spherical, transparent,\footnote{Hereinafter, the adjective ``transparent'' refers not only to an atmosphere without absorption, but also without scattering.} and isothermal atmosphere with scale height $H$.
 Hubbard's expression of the stellar flux\footnote{Proportional to the irradiance for a given telescope.} normalized to its value outside the occultation is, for a dense enough atmosphere and in the presence of diffraction,

 Here $\lambda$ is the wavelength in the vacuum of the incoming wave, $r$ is the distance of the observer to the shadow center, counted in the shadow plane, i.e. the plane perpendicular to the star-observer line, and $J_0$ is the Bessel function of the first kind and $n=0$ order, more generally defined by\footnote{In this paper, the symbol := indicates a definition or a notation.}